cpkopp12/team-profile-generator/README.md

 ## Installation
 Install into an empty directory.
-At the root of the directory, use the commandline to enter the command 'node index' to initiate the application.
+At the root of the directory, first use the commandline to run 'npm install' and then enter 'node index' to initiate the application.

 ## Usage